Contact force

 Contact force example - plucking

-Plucking a mushroom applies force at its stem through contact
+Plucking a mushroom applies force at its stem through contact | Image: Force in Physics

-When a boy plucks a mushroom from the garden, contact force comes into play.
+When a boy plucks a mushroom from the ground, contact force comes into play.
 As he exerts force with his hand to detach the mushroom, direct physical interaction occurs between his hand and the mushroom.
 This interaction leads to the application of a contact force between the two objects: the mushroom and his hand.
 The contact force in this case is what allows the boy to successfully pluck the mushroom, as it results from the direct contact between the objects involved in the action.

 Flipping